 (11) "Homemaker/personal care" means the coordinated provision of a variety of services, supports, and supervision necessary for the health and welfare of an individual which enables the individual to live in the community.
 These are tasks directed at increasing the independence of the individual within his or her home or community.
 The service includes tasks directed at the individual's immediate environment that are necessitated by his or her physical or mental (including emotional and/or behavioral) condition and are of a supportive or maintenance type.
 Homemaker/personal care helps the individual meet daily living needs, and without the service, alone or in combination with other waiver services, the individual would require institutionalization.

-(a) The homemaker/personal care provider performs such tasks as assisting the individual with activities of daily living, personal hygiene, dressing, feeding, transfer, and ambulatory needs or skills development.
+(a) The homemaker/personal care provider performs tasks such as assisting the individual with activities of daily living, personal hygiene, dressing, feeding, transfer, ambulatory needs, or skills development.
 Skills development is intervention that focuses on both preventing the loss of skills and enhancing skills that are already present that will lead to greater independence within the residence or the community.
 The provider may also perform homemaking tasks for the individual.
 These tasks may include cooking, cleaning, laundry, money management, and shopping, among others.
 Homemaking and personal tasks are combined into a single service titled homemaker/personal care because, in actual practice, a provider performs both services and does so as part of the natural flow of the day.

 (i) Basic personal care and grooming, including bathing, care of the hair, and assistance with clothing;